Chapter 14: Long Live the King – 152 AK, Early Autumn to 153 AK, Summer

 “I see…” Sagen kept his face impassive.
 As a display of wealth, it was impressive.
 As an example of how well-informed the Lockes were, it was far more so.
 “And what can I expect upon reaching Alexandria?”

 Sagen smiled.
-“That sounds wonderful but I cannot believe all your preparations have gone to plan.
+“That sounds wonderful, but I can’t believe all your preparations have gone to plan.
 I’m making this trip, in part, to learn of my people, their welfare, and how I can improve their lot.
-Not just that of my nobles.
-So, tell me one thing that is not ready as your father would wish.”
+So, tell me one thing that isn’t ready as your father would wish.”

 “A pity,” Sagen replied neutrally.
-In truth he was relieved.
-It would be one less set of nobles’ daughters paraded before him, their parents seeking a royal alliance by marriage.
+In truth, he was relieved.
+It would be one less set of daughters paraded before him, their parents seeking a royal alliance.

-A messenger strode up and handed a note to the Duke of Alexandria’s son, who acknowledged it, dismissed the servant, skimmed the missive then frowned.
+A messenger strode up and handed a note to the Duke of Alexandria’s son, who skimmed the missive, then frowned.
 “I also regret to inform you, Sire, that we have no performers to entertain you tonight.
 The axel on their wagon broke.
 However, they will be added to tomorrow’s line-up.
-I wonder,” Danyth hesitated, “I know it’s a poor substitute but… do you play chess?”
+I wonder,” Danyth hesitated, “I know it’s a poor substitute, but… do you play chess?”